Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

+Note that the solution for $f(\vec{x},\vec{p})$ will turn out to be complex and its imaginary part may need to be adjusted by modifying $\vec{p}$ of the solution.
+Obviously, this is one of the possible solutions and is a gauge choice, not unique.
+However, this will suffice for the present purpose when the aim is to show the existence of geometric phase and a possible new effect in gravitational~background.

-Here, there are two-fold split in dispersion energy, governed by two terms associated with the Pauli spin matrix, between up and down spinors for positive and negative energy spinors induced by gravitational fields, whether the field is weak or strong.
-The same governing terms are also responsible for Berry phase, as is for electromagnetic fields, which in spherical polar coordinates with $\vec{R}\equiv(r,\tilde{\theta},\tilde{\phi})$ is given by
+From Equation~(\ref{dirge4}), there is a two-fold split in dispersion energy, governed by two terms associated with the Pauli spin matrix, between~up and down spinors for the positive and negative energy spinors induced by gravitational fields, whether the field is weak or strong.
+The same governing terms are also responsible for the Berry phase, as~is for electromagnetic fields, which in the parametric space with coordinates $\vec{R}\equiv(r,\tilde{\theta},\tilde{\phi})$ at a fixed $r$ is given by